Zeden19/smash-mapping-2.0/ideas.md

 City Search with a radius selector (this might use up a lot of tokens so consider a "city database") bookmark reminder (make this a overlay)
-Find current location and set it to the default when user visits page Fix how gettng country to the supabase works (use start.gg api to return country)
+Find current location and set it to the default when user visits page

 NOTE FOR GAMERTAG QUERIES: use the smashdata.gg database, it has the tag with the id and thats all i need.